E. Complaint Processes

 12. Graduate School Requirements

-- Graduate student complaints related to academic standing and performance follow processes outlined in University Operating Policy 42.01, Admission to the College of Graduate Studies, Operating Policy 42.02, College of Graduate Studies Enrollment Policy, Operating Policy 42.03, Graduate Students Employed as Teaching Assistants, Graduate Assistants, and Graduate Research Assistants, and Operating Policy 42.04, Academic Status Graduate Students.
+- Graduate student complaints related to academic standing and performance follow processes outlined in University Operating Policy 42.01, Admission to the College of Graduate Studies, Operating Policy 42.02, College of Graduate Studies and Research Enrollment Policy, Operating Policy 42.03, Graduate Students Employed as Teaching Assistants, Graduate Assistants, and Graduate Research Assistants, and Operating Policy 42.04, Academic Status Graduate Students.
 Such matters include, but are not limited to, disputes concerning comprehensive and qualifying examinations, theses and dissertations, academic probation and suspension, and graduate assistantships.